Professional Aviation Safety Specialists

-The Professional Aviation Safety Specialists (PASS) is affiliated with the AFL–CIO through its affiliation with the Marine Engineers' Beneficial Association.
-It represents more than 11,000 Federal Aviation Administration's (FAA) Airway Transportation Systems Specialists and Department of Defense employees.
+The Professional Aviation Safety Specialists (PASS) is a labor union affiliated with the AFL–CIO through its affiliation with the Marine Engineers' Beneficial Association.
+It represents more than 11,000 Federal Aviation Administration (FAA) and Department of Defense employees (civilian employees at Marine Corps Air Station Cherry Point).
+These employees install, maintain, support and certify air traffic control and national defense equipment, inspect and oversee the commercial and general aviation industries, develop flight procedures, and perform quality analyses of complex aviation systems used in air traffic control and national defense in the United States and abroad.

 History

 Founding and leadership

 The union was founded in 1977 by Howard Johannssen, an FAA safety technician in the agency's Air Traffic Organization.
-National President David J. Spero is currently serving his first three-year term, having been elected in September 2021.
+National President David J. Spero is serving his second three-year term, having been reelected in September 2024.
 Carlos Aguirre was elected national vice president in October 2018, and his title changed to secretary-treasurer later that year.
 Previous presidents of PASS include Johannssen (1977–1994), Jack Johnson (1994–1997), Mike Fanfalone (1997–2003), Tom Brantley (2003–2012), and Mike Perrone (2012-2021).

 Johannssen and 50 of his colleagues gathered in Chicago in February 1977 to form a union, fed up after years of second-class treatment at the FAA.
 An incident involving a fire at JFK International Airport pointed out the disparate treatment.
 Unable to unlock a door giving access to a hangar from which smoke was emanating, Johannssen grabbed a fire extinguisher to knock the door down.
 An air traffic controller saw what was happening and helped.
 After the incident, Johannssen was told he was facing a suspension for destroying government property.
 The air traffic controller was given a $500 reward.
 It was time to form a union.

 In 1991, employees in the FAA's Flight Standards Service, part of Aviation Safety, voted to join the union.